Moving to Flores, Guatemala

 What is a typical expat home or apartment like in Flores?

 "Expat homes or apartments in Flores, are typically located in safe and secure neighborhoods.
 They often feature a blend of traditional Guatemalan architecture and modern amenities.
 Many homes have spacious living areas, fully equipped kitchens, and multiple bedrooms and bathrooms.
 Some may also have outdoor spaces such as patios or balconies, offering stunning views of the surrounding landscapes, including the lake and the city.
 The homes are usually furnished, with comfortable furniture and decor that reflects the local culture.
 They often come with services like housekeeping and maintenance.
 The homes are usually located close to local markets, restaurants, and other amenities, making it convenient for expats.
-Some of these homes may also have access to shared amenities like swimming pools, gyms, and communal gardens," remarked one expat in Flores, Guatemala.
+Some of these homes may also have access to shared amenities like swimming pools, gyms, and communal gardens," explained one expat living in Flores, Guatemala.

 What is the average cost of housing in Flores?